Corni33/CarND_P5_VehicleDetection/README.md

 Although my vehicle detection pipeline works well on the project video it has some shortcomings and room for improvements.

-The bounding boxes don't fit very tightly around the vehicle body all the time.
+The bounding boxes don't fit around the vehicle body very tightly at all times.
-Also they still wiggle around quite a bit, even after low pass filtering.
+They also still wiggle around quite a bit, even after low pass filtering.
 These two points have to be addressed before considering using the bounding boxes as input for a path planner, or else the vehicle might change its planned behavior too often.

 Another shortcoming of the current pipeline is that multiple vehicles will be merged into a common bounding box when they appear very close to each other in the image.